IntSPstudio/vslst-computercraft/README.md

 How full is your turtle's inventory (returns 0-100%)

 ###VSLstAd: (For mining turtle)
-Make underground X, 3, X cube (Width,Height,Depth)
+Make X, 3, X hiding cube (Width,Height,Depth)